 Continuous Improvement

-Both models embark on the idea of a long-term process of getting better.
-CSI, being an integral part of ITIL and the iterative approach adopted by TOGAF, lets the organizations continuously revise their processes and architectures to match the landscape of the inherent risks with the changing business expectations and technologies.
+Both models embark on the idea of a long-term process of improvement.
+CSI, an integral part of ITIL® and the iterative approach adopted by TOGAF®, lets organizations continuously revise their processes and architectures to match the landscape of inherent risks with changing business expectations and technologies.

-With many similarities between the frameworks ITIL and TOGAF, but there are stark differences.
+There are many similarities between ITIL® and TOGAF®, but there are stark differences.

 S.No